RyanAgard/Mod-1---Game-On-/README.md

 development of the blocks, ball and the player platform block.
 Eventlistners are responsible for the input of controls from the keyboard

 # Challenges and Future Features
-Some of the challenge or adding a diffculty multplyer increase over time as the player continues to play.
+Some of the challenges was adding ball speed increase over time as the player continues to play.
 The start button still under development but still currently functional .
 Future potential features will be leaderboard ,reset button and more levels and higher diffcult as player progress